SigNoz/signoz.io/docs/userguide/collecing_docker_logs.md

             exporters: [clickhouselogsexporter]
     ```

-* Now we can restart the otel collector so that new changes are applied and the docker container logs will be visible in SigNoz.
+* Now we can restart the otel collector container so that new changes are applied and the docker container logs will be visible in SigNoz.